Online Course FAQs

 When is the earliest I can check in?
 What if I want to arrive earlier?

-Students are allowed to check in from 12-5pm.
-If you want to arrive earlier, please let us know and we will always try our best to help.
-If you need to arrive earlier, we suggest you book one of the local hotels and we would be happy to advise you on the best hotels to book (we have created our own Oxford Scholastica Guide to our Favourite Oxford Hotels for your convenience).
+If you need to arrive on an earlier day, please let us know and we will always try our best to help.
+If you are arriving in Oxford as a family, we’d suggest you book one of the local hotels and we would be happy to advise you on the best hotels to book (we have created our own Oxford Scholastica Guide to our Favourite Oxford Hotels for your convenience).

 When is the latest I can depart?
 What if I want to stay for a few more days?